sjaehnigen/chirpy/README.md

 ## Installation
-Copy or clone the *ChirPy* repository into a local folder.
+Copy or clone the *ChirPy* repository into a local directory.
+Open a bash terminal and change directory to the local copy of the repository.

-To integrate this code into your python environment, please update your `$PYTHONPATH` or adjust and source the file `paths.conf`.
+Make sure you have the following packages installed:
+- `python` >= 3.10
+- `pip` >= 22.3

+Optional:
+- `packmol` >= 20.0

-It is highly recommended to use [Anaconda](https://anaconda.org) to create a *ChirPy* environment from the `conda_env.yml` file.
+Or use [Anaconda](https://anaconda.org) to create a *chirpy* environment from the `conda_env.yml` file (recommended):

-Tests can be run in the folder `tests/`
+`conda env create -f conda_env.yml`

+In the parent directory, run:

+`pip install .`

+*ChirPy* has now been installed and can be imported within python:

+`import chirpy as cp`

+Check that you installation is correct by running from a bash terminal the test suite in `tests/`:

-`python run.py`
+`python run_tests.py`

-or in bash terminal
+or

-`./run.py`
+`./run_tests.py`

+(optional arguments: --verbose, --scripts)

 Thank you for reporting bugs and issues to the [developers](https://hartree.chimie.ens.fr/sjaehnigen/chirpy/-/blob/master/AUTHORS.txt).

 ## Examples
 Workable binaries can be found in the folder `scripts/` with some pre-implemented *ChirPy* features.
+Make sure you add this folder to PATH.

 Available jupyter notebooks and data sets:
 - [Computation of Solid-State Vibrational Circular Dichroism in the Periodic Gauge](https://doi.org/10.5281/zenodo.4776906)